projekt-opal/deployment/README.md

 This is a guide to install the OPAL demo.

+In the following, replace `localhost` with the domain you're going to use for public access.

-Note: Some optional final steps are not included.
+Some optional final steps are not included.
 Check section [final steps](#final-steps) first to include them during the deployment.